yamanoku/vuefes-japan-online-2022/pages/en.md

 The target audience is "people who are just starting to learn about web accessibility" and "people who want to improve accessibility with Vue.js".

-The code introduced in this case study is based on Vue3.
-Please note that the code shown in this case study is based on Vue3.
+The code presented in this case is based on Vue 3.
+Please note that.

 ## About Wrong Accessibility Support

-In accessibility support, what you do for good without much understanding may have no effect, or on the contrary, it may make things worse.
+Accessibility can be such that what you do for good without much understanding has no impact.
+On the contrary, it can get worse.

-Let's learn about the most common mistakes in order to eliminate bad accessibility supports.
+Let's learn about the most common mistakes in order to eliminate bad accessibility development.

 ![Screenshot: WAI-ARIA 1.1 Specification](../images/wai-aria-1-1.png)

-Many of you may have heard about WAI-ARIA before you became aware of accessibility.
+Many people have heard about WAI-ARIA since they became aware of accessibility.

 WAI-ARIA is a technical specification that supplements assistive technologies such as screen readers with accessible information that cannot be expressed in HTML alone.